topurayhan007/Chatter/README.md

    - Login verification
    - Signup verification
    - Unique username verification
-   - Able to signup using email (not verified ones)
+   - Able to signup using email (verified ones)
    - Able to chat
    - Chat filters by descending order of recent message time
    - Able to send photos